YashdalfTheGray/ieee-workshop/talk/README.md

 Angular 2 is the successor to the well-known Javascript framework, AngularJS.
 Angular 2 is a fully featured MV* framework which offers utilities to publish a well-designed, fast Single Page Application which is both desktop and mobile friendly while being totally cross-platform.
 Rockwell has embraced AngularJS and is starting to use AngularJS in more and more of products in our catalog.

 Angular 2 is in beta right now but it is seeing wide adoption so we thought that we would start with Angular 2.

+**NOTE**: For full disclosure, our app will be written in Typescript.
+Typescript is just a static-typed version of Javascript.
+Angular 2 can be written in Javascript, ES2015 flavored Javscript, Dart or Typescript.
+The reason that we picked Typescript is because the framework itself is written in Typescript and compiled to Javscript or Dart.